M0JXD/axeii_loader_native/README.md

 # A simple Preset/IR loader for the Axe-FX II on Linux

-This repo replaces the my old [axeii_loader_cli](https://github.com/M0JXD/axeii_loader_cli) repo.
+This is a simple loading/exporting utility for the Axe-FX II.
 It offers both the CLI app, and a native GUI (using IUP and the GTK3 back-end).
 You do not need the CLI app to use the GUI app, they are completely separate but are built from the same back-end code.

-This is created for two reasons:

-- To learn about native UI libraries (in this case IUP) as I want to make and contribute to "truly native" apps.
-- I previously made a [GUI version of this utility in Flutter](https://github.com/M0JXD/axeii_loader), but at the moment the FlutterMidiCommand package it uses for the back-end has bugs on Linux.
+I previously made a [GUI version of this utility in Flutter](https://github.com/M0JXD/axeii_loader), but at the moment the FlutterMidiCommand package it uses for the back-end has bugs on Linux.
 However I want to keep that version "as is" with the package (instead of replacing it with a FFI back-end), as there is the option of easily porting to other platforms in the future should the MIDI package be picked up and maintained again.

 ## CLI usage